 Things to remember

-• You should not toilet train your child while they have constipation.
+• You should not toilet train your child while they have constipation, the pain from this will make toilet-training harder.

 • Make sure your child eats foods that are high in fibre and lots of fruit (e.g. prune or pear juice), and drinks plenty of fluids.